OlivierLD/3DPrinting/OpenSCAD/SolarPanelStand/README.md

 > Note: `github` supports the rendering of `stl` files.
 Click them above to **see** them.

 #### Building
+The following indications may vary, according to your own options.

 After preparing the parts as explained above, you need to 3D-print:
 - 1 x [Bottom base](base.one.stl)
 - 1 x [Top base](base.two.stl)